NoFrosty/gitstatusoverlay/README.md

   - Modified files
   - Renamed/moved files
   - Ignored files
-  - Files with changes available in origin (remote)
+  - Files with changes available in remote
   - Files with local commits ready to push
-  - Warning for potential conflicts (modified locally and in origin)
+  - Warning for potential conflicts (modified locally and in remote)
   - Folders (optional)
 - Multiple icons can be displayed on the same file when applicable
 - Configurable icon, size, opacity, and position
 - Optional automatic fetching from remote repository
 - Configurable fetch interval
-- Supports Unity's package system (`Packages/com.caesiumgames.gitstatusoverlay`)
 - Editor window for easy configuration

+## Security

+This package does not perform any direct Git operations that could modify your repository.
+It only reads information from Git to display the current status of your files.
+- No Pull
+- No Push
+- No Commit
+- ...
+The only interaction is a Fetch to check for remote changes, along with reading the output of git status.
+This ensures the extension is safe to use and non-intrusive, as it merely provides a visual overlay of your repository’s state.

 ## Installation